The Tools and Resources You Need to Succeed at Every Level with Your Photography

 In-depth photography pricing calculator to help price everything from social media usage, to billboard campaigns.
 Use code SM0414 to get a 10% discount.

 An efficient business is a profitable business.
 Photo Mechanic is the fastest way to ingest your images, sort them, keyword them and complete their metadata.

 An email newsletter is one of the most important marketing tools for a photographer.
-I use Mailchimp to send thousands of emails every month.
-Free for up to 2000 subscribers!
+I use ConvertKit to send tens of thousands of emails every month.

-Dropbox is pretty much the standard for file sharing.
-They give you a generous amount of space for free, and I can guarantee you’ll need it at some point to get files to a client.
+Dropbox is the standard for file sharing.
+They give you a generous amount of space for free, and recently launched a new file delivery service that is perfect for sending time-expiring download links to clients.

 I don’t know where I’d be without this app.
 Trello is an amazing organizational tool that allows you to easily segment your projects and collaborate with additional team members.

-I think of Zapier as the cogs within my business machine.
-It’s a service that lets you connect all your services together in order to automate almost any task.
+I think of Zapier as the gearbox within my business machine.
+With Zapier you can connect all your services to automate almost any task.
 It saves me hours of work a week.